 The cost of food has gone up a lot in recent years.
-Basic ingredients, like sugar, are more expensive than ever and candy makers all over America are feeling the pinch.
+Basic ingredients, like sugar, are more expensive than ever and wholesale bulk candy makers all over America are feeling the pinch.
 So when the state of Colorado decided to raise taxes on candy, Rick Enstrom knew what he had to do.
 Get elected to State Congress.

 What better way to overturn these candy taxes than to join the ranks of the legislators and de-legislate the tax.
 Of course, that’s not Mr. Enstrom’s entire campaign platform (though we would still support him if it were!), but his family connection to a toffee company in Colorado cannot be overlooked among the circumstances of this election.